robwdwd/svg-icon-bundle/README.md

 The bundle provides a twig function and a service to load and get the HTML for SVG icons.

-### Default attributes and styles.
+### Default attributes and styles

 By default the bundle sets width and height to 16 and the viewBox to 0 0 16 16 and fill to currentColor.
-These will be used if the SVG icon does not already have these attributes or you have not overwritten them.
-The bundle takes the follow precedence order: Default->SVG File->Overwrite.
-Overwrite will always be used over the attributes/styles in the SVG file and the defaults.
-SVG File always overwrites the default.
+These will be used if the SVG icon does not already have these attributes and you have not overridden them in the twig call.

+Attributes set in the twig call will always beused over the attributes/styles in the SVG file and the defaults.
+SVG File always overrides the default.

+Width and height are optional configuration for icon packages and will override the bundle default, the icon width and height attributes but not any width and height in the template call.

+The bundle takes the follow precedence order: Default->SVG File->Dimensions->Twig Call.

 ### Twig